-The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a “physical presence.”
-The physical-presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
-North Dakota, that addressed the obligations of mail-order businesses to collect sales tax on out-of-state sales.
-The decision has been extended to include online retailers.
-Generally speaking, a physical presence means such things as:
+The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a physical presence.
+The physical presence rule is based on a1992 United States Supreme Court decision, Quill Corp. v.
+North Dakota, that addressed the obligations of mail order businesses to collect sales tax on out-of-state sales; the decision has been extended to include online retailers.
+Generally speaking, for purposes of collecting sales tax, physical presence means having:

-As you might expect, the corollary to the physical-presence rule is that, if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.
+The corollary to the physical presence rule is that, if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.

 Example 1: You are operating solely out of an office in Minneapolis, Minnesota and make a sale to a customer in Metairie, Louisiana—a state where your business has no physical presence: You are not required to collect sales tax from the Metairie customer.